-Frequent Events, including Springtime meetings at The Lamb in Bloomsbury and occasional November talks at Imperial War Museum, both featuring Sassoon biographers and reviewers.
+Frequent Events, including Springtime meetings in Bloomsbury and attending associated literary gatherings, featuring authorarative Sassoon commentators, biographers and reviewers.

 Annual Conferences, have been held at evocative Sassoon inspired locations including Marlborough, Matfield, Downside, Oxford, Cambridge, Stratford-upon-Avon, Radley and Cardiff.